casper-network/casper-node/client/examples/ffi/README.md

 }
 ```

-Refer to `<project_root>/client/headers/casper_client.h` as well as the examples in the `src` directory
+Refer to `<project_root>/client/headers/casper_client.h` as well as the examples in the `src` directory for more
-for more information about specific functions and their arguments.
+information about specific functions and their arguments.

 ## Error handling

-Error handling : TODO with enumeration of error types!!!!
+Error handling: TODO with enumeration of error types!!!!

 ## Cleanup

 In order to clean up and free any resources that the library has allocated, run:

 ```
 /* finally, clean up after ourselves */ casper_shutdown_client();